javierjulio/nonograms-game/README.md

 For e2e tests: `npm run e2e`

+## Deployment

+To deploy a new release, just run `npm run deploy` to [release on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages).

 ## Resources and Notes

 If there is precisely one solution, the Nonogram is called uniquely solvable; Nonograms in puzzle collections are usually of this class.